Human Resource Planning: Definition, Objectives, And Steps

 When you complete the planning process, it’s time to document your solutions.

-Now it’s time to put pen to paper and write out the details of your plan.
-Be sure to include such specifics as:
+Now it’s time to put pen to paper and write out the details of your corrective action plan.
+Be sure to include specifics such as:

 Depending on how big your CAP is, this step may be straightforward or extremely involved.